 One simple key to creating a healthier, work environment?
-Exposure to natural light, researchers say.
+Exposure to natural light.

 Natural light for better health

 “There is increasing evidence that exposure to light during the day – particularly in the morning – is beneficial to your health via its effects on mood, alertness and metabolism,” says senior study author Dr Phyllis Zee, a neurologist and sleep specialist at Northwestern Medicine.